Shrestha04/Symptom-Analyzer/README.md

 ## 🔍 Features

-- 🌡️ Predicts diseases from symptoms using an machine learning model
+- 🌡️ Predicts diseases from symptoms using a machine learning model
 - 💊 Suggests medications, diet plans, and workouts
 - 🧠 Integrated health chatbot using **Gemini API**
 - 📄 Generate and download a personalized PDF health report